 Updated 08.01.2019: On a Mekong Delta shore excursion, Alan and I discovered a touristy experience that’s usually not our cup of tea.
 I can’t say it’s my most favorite Asia cruise excursion, but I did appreciate the introduction to life along the Mekong River, prime people watching and an interesting way to spend the day in the Saigon area.

 Vietnam was one of the countries that we visited on a Vancouver to Singapore cruise with Regent.
 When Mariner docked for two nights in the port area of Ho Chi Minh City (Saigon), guests had plenty of time to explore both the city and surrounding countryside.

 Learning about culture on the way to a Mekong Delta shore excursion

 The day-long tour began with a drive through a surprisingly upscale section of South Saigon, where a Porsche dealership competed with the BMW one next door.
-As we reached the city’s outskirts, rice fields appeared.
+As the bus reached the city’s outskirts, rice fields appeared.

 Despite the lush, green land, the rural feel didn’t last long.
 From Saigon to our destination at My Tho, the road was bordered by a never-ending procession of cafes, coffee shops with hammocks, and street vendors selling bread and duck.

 Our group boarded a sampan for a ride across the river to Unicorn Island.
 First stop—a small pavilion for tea drinking and a lesson about snake wine and pythons.